manujose94/dailytrends-api/Readme.md

 Resume of best practices followed to ensure code quality, maintainability, and security:

 1. **Dependency Management**:
-   - Specify the exact version of each dependency to ensure consistent builds and avoid unexpected behavior due to dependency updates.
+   - Specify the exact version of each dependency to ensure consistent builds, so avoid unexpected behavior due to dependency updates.
 2. **Environment Variables**:
-   - Sensitive or configurable information, such as Database connection strings, or data configuration.
+   - Configurable information, such as Database connection strings, or data configuration.
    >  `dotenv` to load environment variables from a `.env` file.
 3. **Authentication and Authorization**:
    - Secure your application by implementing authentication and authorization mechanisms.
    > `jsonwebtoken` for generating and verifying JSON Web Tokens (JWTs) and `bcrypt` for hashing passwords
+4. **Security**:
+   - Implement measures to mitigate common security threats, such as:
+     - Using `bcrypt` for secure password hashing.
+     - Implementing authentication and authorization mechanisms with `jsonwebtoken`.
+     - Integrating `express-rate-limit` to prevent DDoS attacks by limiting the number of requests from a single IP address or user.